BLUE RIDGE COMMUNITY COLLEGE

 For the lab portion of the class the student will be required to keep track of what transpires during each of the lab procedures or projects throughout the semester.
 The results of each lab or project will be documented.
 Each lab or project write-up will be worth 50 points.
 These write-ups need to be kept current!
 These write-ups can be collected at any time during the semester to be analyzed but they will not be graded as a whole until the end of the semester.
 The student will be graded on six areas for the lab portion of there grade; attendance, participation, view of write-up, number of write-ups, content of write-ups and use of a format for write-ups.
 There will also be a final project of researching a new technology in the networking field and to write a one page report outlining it in their own words.
 This project will be worth 100 points and be part of the overall lab grade.

 All students are requested to use their e-mail account for communications.
 If you have any questions about the course or need assistance anytime outside of class, please contact me anytime by e-mail or during the office hours by telephone.
-You need to submit lab write-ups under the folder assignments in Canvas.
+You need to submit lab write-ups under the folder assignments in Blackboard.
 These submissions should be in Text or Microsoft Word format.

 The final course numerical grade will be based upon the following percentages: